ohcnetwork/admission_task/README.md

 p task
 ```

 where `p` is the priority ( priority will be a number) and `task` is the task description.

+> Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
+Priority is denoted using an integer, the lower the number, the higher the priority.

 Here is an example file that has 2 items.

-\*\*
-Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
-Priority is denoted using an integer, the lower the number, the higher the priority.

 ```
 1 Buy milk